hugot/ff-pwd/README.md

-If there are any mistakes or encryption mishaps going on in the code, please do share them with me as I would be interested to learn more and improve the security of the program in the process.
+If there are any mistakes or encryption mishaps going on in the code, please do share them with me as I would be interested to learn more and improve the encryption implementation in the process.

 ## Installation and usage
 The easiest way to get this software going is on a desktop computer with golang